- Renaming your PC allows you to identify it easier on the network, or in case you want to send files to it by using another Bluetooth device.

 - If it shows 5, it means that you haven’t launched the Command Prompt with administrator privileges.

 - Restart the computer to apply the changes.

 Can I change the name of my Windows 11 Remote Desktop?

-There might be some of you who need more specific names for additional Windows 11 instances.
-And this happens particularly if you have a Remote Desktop Web Access server that’s displaying multiple apps or desktops.
+Some of you might need more specific names for additional Windows 11 instances.
+This happens particularly if you have a Remote Desktop Web Access server displaying multiple apps or desktops.

 You can easily do it by logging on to the Remote Desktop Session Host server as an administrator.

-Also, keep in mind that remote desktops are only available for Windows 11 Pro and Enterprise editions.
-In case you’re running the Windows 11 Home version, you should use a suitable third-party remote desktop app.
+Also, remember that remote desktops are only available for Windows 11 Pro and Enterprise editions.
+If you’re running the Windows 11 Home version, use a suitable third-party remote desktop app.

-If it happens to have other questions or curiosities, feel free to leave a comment in the section below.
+If you have other questions or curiosities, feel free to leave a comment in the section below.